drugis/addis-core/triplestore/README.md

 sets of triples than Sesame, which had been tested only up to 70M triples, a limit easily exceeded by our use cases.

-We run the latest release (2.10.1) of Apache Jena and a pre-release snapshot of Fuseki (1.0.0-20130909.201554-20) for reasons that will be made clear below.
 Jena is installed under its own user on our workstations rather than in a virtual machine, to maximize the memory available (our machines have only 4GB memory - for now).
 The following lines in the `.profile` enable the Jena and Fuseki command line tools (**NB: update versions to the ones you download**):